zamronypj/ipfilter/README.md

-# express-ipfilter: A light-weight IP address based filtering system
+# neo-ipfilter: A light-weight IP address based filtering system

 This package provides easy IP based access control.
 This can be achieved either by denying certain IPs and allowing all others, or allowing certain IPs and denying all others.
+It is based-on [express-ipfilter](https://github.com/jetersen/express-ipfilter).

 ## Installation

 Recommended installation is with npm.
-To add express-ipfilter to your project, do:
+To add neo-ipfilter to your project, do:

-    npm install express-ipfilter
+    npm install neo-ipfilter

 ## Usage with Express